How Much Does It Cost To Ship A Tractor Trailer?

 Let’s take a deeper look at these costs now, and factors that will help you determine how much it may cost to ship your tractor trailer.

-- Truck size and dimensions – The length, height, and width of the farm tractor trailer will influence the cost of shipping.
-The bigger the tractor trailer, the more it will cost to ship, in most cases.
+- Truck size and dimensions – The length, height, and width of the farm tractor trailer will influence the cost of shifting.
+The bigger the tractor trailer, the more it will cost to move, in most cases.
 You’ll need to supply your carrier with the dimensions of your truck and its make, model, and year before getting a quote.

 - Operability of the truck – Shipping non-running vehicles will require additional equipment, so it will usually cost more money to ship a truck that’s not running or that has broken down.
 Such equipment might be ramps, straps, and chains.
 While ramps are used to drive the trailer onto the truck, straps, and chains are used to hold it in place for firmness during the transportation process.

-- Distance of shipment – The cost for shipping locally is more expensive, per mile traveled, compared to shipping a tractor trailer long distance.
+- Distance of shipment – The cost for relocating locally is more expensive, per mile traveled, compared to moving a tractor trailer long distance.
 However, you’ll still pay more overall for a long-distance shipment, since the vehicle must cover a lot more distance.

-- Required shipping time – A rush job will always cost you a lot more money.
-Lots of heavy equipment carriers don’t ship tractor trailers that often, so you may have to pay extra fees if you need to ship your tractor trailer quickly.
-However, if you can plan ahead and have a more flexible time frame for tractor shipping you can save a lot of money.
+- Required shifting time – A rush job will always cost you a lot more money.
+Lots of heavy equipment carriers don’t ship tractor trailers that often, so you may have to pay extra fees if you need to relocate your tractor trailer quickly.
+However, if you can plan ahead and have a more flexible time frame for tractor relocating you can save a lot of money.

 - Pickup and delivery locations – There will need to be enough space at the pickup and delivery site to pick up the truck and drop it off, and the conditions at the site must be adequate for the loading and unloading of your tractor trailer.